Finding a Top Financial Advisor in Dallas, Texas

 Beacon Financial Group Resources

 Of all the firms on this list, Beacon Financial Group has one of the most robust offerings of client resources.
-The firm has a blog that’s updated weekly, with topics often linked to the news.
-It also has a seasonal newsletter, helpful financial explainer videos, resource centers for retirement, estate, tax, investment, insurance, money and lifestyle and tools like calculators and a glossary.
+The firm has a blog that’s updated weekly, with topics often linked to the news and current market.
+It also has a seasonal newsletter, helpful financial explainer videos, resource centers for retirement, estate, tax, investment, insurance, money and lifestyle, calculators and a glossary.

 In addition to those offerings, Beacon Financial Group has a mobile app that lets clients receive notifications from the firm and ask questions on the go.